 - Research & Library Assistance – The library is full of resources and tools to help you in your research process.
 Consider scheduling an appointment with one of our amazing librarians to answer particular questions or help orient you to the research and academic work available to you!

-- Faculty – Somewhere the idea arose that faculty are “too busy” or “unavailable” for students, and this couldn’t be farther from the truth.
+Faculty – Somewhere the idea arose that faculty are “too busy” or “unavailable” for students, and this couldn’t be farther from the truth.
 Faculty are teachers because they love this work.
 Like IA’s, they will provide their office hours and contact information on their course syllabi.
-If we can offer one nugget of advice: Take advantage of faculty office hours.
+If we can offer just ONE nugget of advice: TAKE ADVANTAGE OF FACULTY OFFICE HOURS.
 They are knowledgeable, experienced, and passionate.
 They are just waiting to get to know you, we promise.